Alan White (Oasis drummer): Personal life

-White married model Liz Carey on 13 August 1997 at Studley Priory Hotel, Oxfordshire.
-They had met on the set of the "Don't Look Back in Anger" music video in 1995.
+White married American actress and model Liz Carey on 13 August 1997 at Studley Priory Hotel, Oxfordshire.
+They had met on the set of the "Don't Look Back in Anger" music video in December 1995, as Carey was one of the models for the music video.
 They divorced in 2004.

 White later had a son with a woman named Charlie, sold their London home in 2013, and moved with them to the country.

-Steve White had played with Weller's The Style Council and various other famous musicians, including The Who.
+Steve, Alan's older brother, played with Weller in The Style Council and various other famous musicians, including The Who.
 Because of this connection, Alan said, his brother greatly impacted his development as a drummer.
 Other influences include Keith Moon, Ringo Starr, Chad Smith, Mick Avory, and John Bonham.